 - Is there a reason and purpose for all that exists? (the “Purpose” issue).

 From our worldview comes our values which determine our behavior which shapes our culture.

-A Christian worldview is seeing life through the lens of God’s written Word which leads us to an understanding of God the Father, Son, and Holy Spirit, His creation, our humanity, morality and purpose.
+A Biblical worldview is seeing life through the lens of God’s written Word which leads us to an understanding of God the Father, Son, and Holy Spirit, His creation, our humanity, morality and purpose.
 At Westside Christian Academy, we endeavor to provide an education through that lens to give students an accurate understanding of themselves, their world, their Creator and their purpose.